 THERAPEUTIC AREAS

 Neurodegenerative disorders impact hundreds of millions globally, imposing immense medical and financial burdens on patients, their families, and society.
-NeuExcell is committed to advancing its ATN ASTROCYTES TO NEURONS (TM) platform technology to develop therapies that offer patients the potential for transformative improvement.
+NeuExcell is committed to advancing its ATN ASTROCYTES TO NEURONSTM platform technology to develop therapies that offer patients the potential for transformative improvement.

 Stroke